-Division Needs Benefit/Cost = 15% Measurement of travel time savings and safety benefits the project is expected to provide over 10 years compared to the cost of the project to NCDOT.
-Congestion = 15% Measurement of the traffic volume on the roadway compared to the existing capacity of the roadway, weighted by the traffic volume along the roadway.
-Safety = 10% Measurement of the number, severity, and frequency of crashes along the roadway.
-Accessibility/Connectivity = 5% Measurement of county economic distress indicators and the degree the project upgrades mobility of the roadway, with the goal of improving access to opportunity in rural and less-affluent areas and improving interconnectivity of the transportation network.
-Freight = 5% Measurement of truck volume and truck percentage of total traffic on the roadway, and the degree the project is helping to complete a future interstate corridor (if applicable).
-Total = 50% (Division Engineer and Local Input Points account for remaining 50%) 25% 25% ---------------- --- ----- ----- --
+Funding Quantitative Data Local Input Division MPO/RPO Category MPO/RPO - Outogory Input Input Division Needs - Division 5 Benefit/Cost = 20% Measurement of travel time savings and safety benefits the project is expected to provide over 10 years compared to the cost of the project to NCDOT.
+Congestion = 15% Measurement of the Peak ADT traffic volume on the roadway compared to the existing capacity of the roadway.
+100% of this indicator at the Division Safety = 15% Measurement of the number, severity, and frequency of crashes along the roadway.
+Total = 50% (Division Engineer and Local Input Points account for remaining 50%) 25% 25% Division Needs - Divisions 7 & 8 Benefit/Cost = 15% Measurement of travel time savings and safety benefits the project is expected to provide over 10 years compared to the cost of the project to NCDOT.
+Congestion = 15% Measurement of the Peak ADT traffic volume on the roadway compared to the existing capacity of the roadway.
+100% of this indicator at the Division Safety = 15% Measurement of the number, severity, and frequency of crashes along the roadway.
+Accessibility/Connectivity = 5% Measurement of county economic distress indicators and whether the project upgrades how the roadway functions.
+Goal of improving access to opportunity in rural and less-affluent areas and improving interconnectivity of the transportation network.
+Total = 50% (Division Engineer and Local Input Points account for remaining 50%) 25% 25%